The Critical Thinker

 Key Reasons for the Novel and Character.

-Social Commentary: Quixote is a "hidalgo" (lowest rank of nobility) who is often seen as a fool, yet his commitment to virtue, justice, and helping the helpless in a cynical world makes him a sympathetic figure.
+Quixote is a hidalgo (lowest rank of nobility) who is often seen as a fool, yet his commitment to virtue, justice, and helping the helpless in a cynical world makes him a sympathetic figure.

-Influence on Language: The term "quixotic" (meaning idealistic, impractical, or unrealistic) and the phrase "tilting at windmills" (attacking imaginary enemies) derive from his adventures.
+The term quixotic (meaning idealistic, impractical, or unrealistic) and the phrase 'tilting at windmills" (attacking imaginary enemies) derive from his adventures.

 Spelling Note.